Go to the first, previous, next, last section, table of contents.

 If huponexit is set bash sends SIGHUP to all jobs when an interactive login shell exits.

-If BASH receives a signal, for which a trap has been set, while waiting for a command to complete, the trap will not be executed until the command completes.
+If BASH receives a signal, for which a trap has been set, while waiting for a command to complete, will not be executed until the command completes.

-If waiting for an asynchronus command an exit status greater than 128 is set, then trap is executed.
+If waiting for an asynchronus command a status greater than 128 is set, then trap is executed.

 Commands started by Bash have signal handlers set to the values inherited by the shell from its parent.